EU calls on Slovenian PM to stop 'provocations' against MEPs | DW | 14.10.2021

 He had initially agreed to meet the MEPs on Thursday afternoon, but then later called off the meeting, Politico reported.

-While Jansa is a close ally of Hungary's far-right leader Viktor Orban, his party, the Slovenian Democratic Party, sits with Germany's center-right Christian Democratic Union in the European People's Party (EPP) bloc in the European Parliament.
+While Jansa is a close ally to Hungary's far-right leader, Viktor Orban, his Slovenian Democratic Party sits with Germany's center-right Christian Democratic Union in the European People's Party (EPP) bloc in the European Parliament.

 ab/wmr (dpa, EFE)